Heinrich Heine University Düsseldorf: The President's Office

 Heinrich Heine University Düsseldorf is a public corporation of the Land of North Rhine-Westphalia.
 Its degree of autonomy from state ministries and other legal bodies is defined in the Higher Education Autonomy Act (HFG) of 31 October 2006.

-The rectorate (also called the president's office, see HFG §15) manages the university.
+The rectorate (also known as the president's office; see HFG §15) manages the university.
 Its members are the president, four vice-presidents and the chancellor.
-From October 2008 to 2014, the president has been the physiologist Professor Michael Piper.
-Since November 2014 Professor Anja Steinbeck is the president of the HHU.
+From October 2008 to 2014, the president was Professor Michael Piper, a physiologist.
+Since November 2014, Professor Anja Steinbeck has been the president of the HHU.

 The University Council

 The University Council consists of three internal and five external members.
 It gives advice to the president's office and supervises their administration of university business (§21,3 HFG).
 The first University Council was inaugurated in October 2007.
 Current chairperson of the council is Anne-José Paulsen, a judge and president of the Appeal Court of Düsseldorf (Oberlandesgericht Düsseldorf).